sah/java-tutorial/01-Selenium.md

 In this diagram, all of the components (the Java test class, the Selenium server, and the browsers with the Selenium extensions installed) run on your computer (or on a computer in your locally-accessible network).
-Your script (written in one of the Selenium libraries for PHP) sends commands to the Selenium server, which relays them to whichever browsers you have available and active.
+Your code (written in one of the Selenium libraries for Java) sends commands to the Selenium server, which relays them to the browsers you have available and active.
-The results are relayed back from the browser, through the Selenium server, and to your code so you can determine whether a given test was successful or not.
+The results are relayed back from the browsers, through the Selenium server, and to your code so you can determine whether a given test was successful or not.

 While all of these tools are free and open source, it can sometimes be quite